 In children, the cyst may relate to injury or irritation of the bursa.
 Cysts may also occur with conditions such as juvenile idiopathic arthritis.

-There are things you can do yourself to treat Baker’s cyst including rest and taking ibuprofen or paracetamol, if advised by your doctor.
+There are things you can do yourself to treat Baker’s cyst including rest and taking non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, or painkillers like paracetamol, to reduce swelling and relieve pain if advised by your doctor.

-In many cases the swelling goes away by itself.
+In many cases, the swelling goes away by itself.
 Using compression bandages and an ice pack can also help.
+If you don’t have an ice pack, wrapping a bag of frozen peas in a tea towel will work just as well.

-If there’s an underlying condition, treating it will usually shrink the cyst.
+If there’s an underlying condition, such as osteoarthritis, treating this condition will usually shrink the cyst.

 Other treatments related to Baker’s cyst include: